Bojanovski/Speck/README.md

 # Speck

-This is implementation of my Master Thesis..
+This is implementation of my Master Thesis...

+More info will be added soon.

 --------------------------------------------------------------------